Mississippi Mermaid: Plot

-They buy a convertible and drive to Aix-en-Provence, where they move into a house and spend their days traveling the region and making love.
+They buy a convertible and drive to Aix-en-Provence, where they move into a house and spend their days traveling the region.
 Their happiness is interrupted by Comolli, who has arrived in Aix on the trail of the impostor.
 After failing to bribe the detective to drop the case, Louis shoots him dead and buries him in the wine cellar.
 Louis and Marion flee to Lyon, but she grows dissatisfied with their fugitive existence and longs for a life of luxury in Paris.
 Louis returns briefly to Réunion and sells his share in the plantation to his partner, Jardine.
 Upon his return, he finds the police on their trail.
 They are again forced to flee, leaving most of his money behind.

 They head into the mountains where they find an isolated cabin.
 They hope to cross into Switzerland, but Marion is unhappy with their life on the run.
 Louis becomes increasingly ill and, after nearly collapsing, suspects that Marion has been poisoning his coffee.
 He attempts to escape, but Marion brings him back.
 As she pours him another glass of coffee, he reveals his knowledge of her plan, accepts his fate with no regrets, and expresses his love for her.
 Ashamed at her actions, Marion knocks the glass from Louis' hand and vows to make amends.
 She acknowledges that no woman deserves to be so loved, but assures him that she loves him, too, and that they can still go away together.
 Crying in his arms, Marion tells him, "I'm learning what love is, Louis.
 It's painful."
 After Louis regains his strength, they leave in a snowstorm and head towards the border.